Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: Introduction

 \section{Introduction}

 Bipedal robots have demonstrated a large step of advancement in dynamic, adaptive, and robust locomotion in recent years \cite{nguyen2018dynamic, kim2020dynamic, li2021reinforcement, gibson2022terrain, gu2024robust}.
 Traditional approaches in bipedal locomotion control rely on periodic walking gait to ensure stability and always in-contact \cite{vukobratovic2001zero, vaughan2003theories}.
 Boston Dynamics and Unitree Robotics have showcased impressive parkour and back-flipping motions on full-size humanoids \cite{BostonDynamics_2021, Unitree_2024}, demonstrating the capability of bipedal/humanoid robots in locomotion techniques with extended flight phases and beyond walking gaits.
-With the motivation of allowing bipedal robots to robustly traverse challenging and discontinuous terrains with adaptivity and agility like humans, in this work, we focus on developing a robust and versatile bipedal jumping control framework.
+With the motivation of allowing bipedal robots to efficiently plan and execute dynamic jumping motions in real-time with adaptivity and agility like humans, in this work, we propose a robust and versatile bipedal jumping motion planning and control framework.

-Jumping motion planning and control on quadruped robots have been extensively studied by many research groups in the past years.
-Many model-based control approaches involve solving offline trajectory optimization (TO) problems.
-For instance, Nguyen et al. proposed 2D jumping TO with a full quadruped dynamics model \cite{nguyen2019optimized}.
-Chignoli et al. used Kino-dynamic TO with a jump feasibility classifier for rapid generation of jumping trajectories \cite{chignoli2022rapid}.
-Ding et al. formulated the jumping problem into a mix-integer convex programming problem with centroidal dynamics \cite{ding2020kinodynamic}.
-Bellegarda et al. realized rapid online jumping planning by parameterizing foot force profiles \cite{bellegarda2024quadruped}.

-Due to the inherently unstable and under-actuated nature of bipedal robots, bipedal jumping consists of more challenges in model-based control system design, such as in addressing (1) leveraging whole-body motion for takeoff, (2) effective pose tracking during the flight phase for optimal landing configuration, (3) impact mitigation upon landing, (4) robust balancing after impact, and (5) transferability to hardware.
-Related works have made attempts to address these challenges partially.
-For instance, Chignoli et al. realized dynamic 3D acrobatic behaviors numerically on the MIT humanoid via actuation-aware Kino-dynamic TO. \cite{chignoli2021humanoid}.
-Wensing et al. proposed a Prioritized Task-Space Control for generating humanoid jumping behaviors online \cite{wensing2013generation}.
-Xiong et al. developed a spring-mass model for bipedal hopping with a control-Lyapunov-function-based quadratic program \cite{xiong2018bipedal}.
-Zhang et al. proposed a heuristic landing control to ensure stability after landing \cite{zhang2023design}.
-Yang et al. leveraged impact invariant control for robust bipedal landing \cite{yang2021impact}.
+Model-based control approaches to solving quadruped jumping motion generation have a strong presence in recent literature and usually involve solving offline trajectory optimization (TO) problems \cite{nguyen2019optimized,chignoli2022rapid,ding2020kinodynamic,bellegarda2024quadruped}.
+Due to the inherently unstable and under-actuated nature of bipedal robots, bipedal jumping consists of more challenges in model-based control system design, such as in addressing (1) leveraging whole-body motion for takeoff, (2) effective pose tracking during the flight phase for optimal landing configuration, (3) impact mitigation and balancing upon landing, (4) real-time planning, and (5) transferability to hardware.